 » Kidney Transplant Program

-The Kidney Transplant Program at the Children’s Hospital of Michigan is a multidisciplinary program designed for the special needs of children and teens.
+The Kidney Transplant Program at the Children’s Hospital of Michigan, part of the Detroit Medical Center, is a multidisciplinary program designed for the special needs of children and teens.
 If your child has kidney disease, it is not too early to consult with the experts at the Children’s Hospital of Michigan.
 In fact, the Children’s Hospital Nephrology department is ranked as one of the best in the nation by the U.S. News and World Report “Best Children’s Hospitals” survey.
 The program combines the expertise of pediatric nephrologists and pediatric kidney transplant surgeons on staff at the Children’s Hospital of Michigan.
 Together, these staff members have vast experience performing living-donor and deceased-donor kidney transplants.

 Pediatric transplant specialists use a multidisciplinary approach to care, working closely with pediatric urologists, pediatric anesthetists and specially trained pediatric nurses, pre- and post-transplant coordinators, social workers, dietitians, a pharmacist and a child psychologist.
 A financial coordinator is also available to help families navigate their medical insurance requirements and identify other financial resources as needed.